fabioaov/pinshare/README.md

 PinShare is a small World of Warcraft addon to improve the new Shadowlands map pins.

 It has two simple features:
-* Auto share your pins with party/raid members
+* Auto share your pins with party/raid members (it will set the waypoint without the need to click anything)
 * Auto track new pins

 ## Install